-- 2. The allegation in the application is that due to two intervening holidays, delay was caused in presenting the appeal after curing the defects.
-Hence, the prayer is to condone the delay of four days'. - 3.
+- 2. The allegation in the application is that delay was caused as time was taken for obtaining the certified copy of the impugned order from Hyderabad.
+The delay is alleged to be neither intentional nor deliberate.
+Hence the prayer is to condone the delay of four days' in filing the appeal after curing the defects. - 3.
 The points that arise for consideration are: - i) Is the time given for complying the direction to cure the defects liable to be extended under sub-rule (3) to rule 26 of the Rules? - ii) Reliefs. - 4.
 Point No. (i): Heard the learned counsel for the Applicant.

-The aforesaid Appeal is against the order dated 30.11.2017 in C.P.
-No.70(ND)/2017 of the Hon'ble NCLT, New Delhi Bench.
+The aforesaid Appeal is against the order dated 01.01.2018 in C.P.
+No.08/59/HDB/2017 of the Hon'ble NCLT, Hyderabad Bench.
 As per sub-section (3) to section 421 of the Companies Act, 2013 (hereinafter referred to as the Act) an appeal has to be filed within a period of 45 days from the date on which a copy of the impugned order is made available to the person aggrieved.

-5. The appeal herein is seen presented before the Registry on 03.02.2018.
-The appeal when scrutinised on 05.02.2018 was found to be defective and hence on the same day, the Applicant was informed of the defects with a direction to cure them and submit the same within a period of seven days.
-The period of seven days expired on 12.02.2018.
-However, the appeal has been submitted after curing the defects only on 16.02.2018.
-According to the Section there is a delay of four days and so the matter has been put up before me under sub-rule (2) to rule 26 for appropriate orders.
+5. The appeal herein is seen presented before the Registry on 15.02.2018.
+The appeal when scrutinised on 16.02.2018 was found to be defective and hence on the same day the Applicant was informed of the defects with a direction to cure them and submit the same within a period of seven days.
+The period of seven days expired on 23.02.2018.
+However, the appeal has been submitted after curing the defects only on 27.02.2018 and hence, the matter has been put up before me under sub-rule (2) to rule 26 for appropriate orders.